Christopher T Smith.com

 In a prior post I spoke to the importance in getting involved in various organizations and groups as a way to build skills, expand one's network, and give back.
 Volunteering around causes you care about is vital to so many areas of one's life.
 Sadly, however, volunteer engagement is on the decline.

 In a survey of over 1,200 non-profit leaders conducted in 2022, 46.8% said that recruiting sufficient volunteers is a big problem for their organization.
 Those numbers have almost doubled from the 2003 survey, in which 29% of nonprofits saw this issue as a big problem.
 Furthermore, nearly half of non-profit leaders believe that the lack of volunteers is a "big problem" to their organizations fulfilling their missions.
-This same report also pointed out that the ~100 institutional funders they surveyed were less likely endorse the belief that volunteers provide important programmatic and functional support to non-profit organizations (when compared to responses from non-profit leaders) and were less aware of some of the challenges organizations faced in recruiting volunteers.
+This same report also pointed out that the ~100 institutional funders they surveyed were less likely to endorse the belief that volunteers provide important programmatic and functional support to non-profit organizations (when compared to responses from non-profit leaders) and were less aware of some of the challenges organizations faced in recruiting volunteers.
 This gap in funders' understanding of volunteer engagement and impact may result in it being difficult for non-profits to solicit funding support for these efforts.
 Importantly, the study also found that most non-profit organizations do not ask for funding for volunteer engagement and emphasized that funders see benefits to supporting volunteer engagement if they perceive the investment increases the capacity of volunteers to form or strengthen connections with other people or organizations in the community.

 Personal observations of volunteer engagement at two non-profit organizations

 I have seen some of the challenges in volunteer recruitment and engagement first-hand as part of my involvement in two organizations close to my heart: the National Postdoctoral Association (NPA) and the Graduate Career Consortium (GCC).
-Across both organizations, interest and engagement with one might call "service" committees has eroded, potentially because some volunteer tasks and activities in these areas seem like "work".
+Across both organizations, interest and engagement with what one might call "service" committees has eroded, potentially because some volunteer tasks and activities in these areas seem like "work".

 In addition, finding individuals interested in taking on leadership roles within each organization has been a challenge.
 Part of that issue could be a lack of leadership development, which, admittedly, is difficult to do in the best of situations let alone when resources are tight and bandwidth limited.
-But it also is the case that if you pool of volunteers from which you ideally want to draw new leaders is shallow, finding an individual who wants to take on a leadership role is more challenging.
+But it also is the case that if your pool of volunteers from which you ideally want to draw new leaders is shallow, finding an individual who wants to take on a leadership role is more challenging.

 While the NPA has a small staff (of 3.5 FTE as of this writing), many of them are focused on the day-to-day running of the organization and trying to "keep the lights on."
 As such, focusing on a complex problem like "volunteer engagement" and "leadership development" is a challenge.
-The GCC suffers from the fact that is a 100% volunteer-run organization.
-So, all day-to-day operational tasks of the GCC lies it its leaders and members to execute.
+The GCC suffers from the fact that it is a 100% volunteer-run organization.
+So, all day-to-day operational tasks of the GCC falls to its leaders and members to execute.
 Having served on the Executive Committee of the GCC, I can tell you that it is A LOT of work.
 Furthermore, much like the NPA, GCC leadership spends much of its time trying to keep the organization running and fiscally stable.

 Both the NPA and GCC are great organizations with important missions and are working diligently to try to improve and evolve their operations and structures to serve their members better.
 That said, they can only do so much at their current volunteer levels.
 Both organizations would be transformed if more members engaged in volunteer efforts and activities.
 This requires infrastructure and a plan to accomplish, however.
 And while leadership in each organization can start to shape processes and procedures to improve volunteer recruitment, engagement, and retention, it will ultimately be up to volunteer leaders across various committees and taskforces within each organization to do the work.
 We need to engage volunteers in volunteer engagement which highlights the weird circularity of the problem.
-It will take effort to get this fly wheel going but perhaps combining established volunteers and leaders in each organization with newer volunteers would allow for fresh ideas and insights to emerge.
+It will take effort to get this flywheel going but perhaps combining established volunteers and leaders in each organization with newer volunteers would allow for fresh ideas and insights to emerge.
 There are no easy answers but we have to start somewhere.

 Picture